Bags Packed, Mail Stopped, Doors Locked, Heading to Manzanita Beach --

 Kids love to spend hours digging, damming, diverting streams, creating lakes and floating things, moving rocks, breaking dams and watching the results, building new channels, creating castles with moats ... you get the drift.

 Sometimes this takes parents to show kids how this works, but once they get the idea they want to take over and build.
+You won't hear the call asking for more things to do in Manzanita Oregon again for quite awhile.

 Kids are busy with little parent participation!
 Sometimes for hours!